jiko/stopabadcure/_posts/2013-10-25-your-big-bucks-report.md

 -  **Blue Cross and Blue Shield of Kansas City**, $7,500
 -  **Kansas City Chiefs**, $7,500

+**

-On this Halloween Day, 2013, here are my Election Day predictions:
+Here are my Election Day predictions:

-1. Fourteen percent of the county's 404,000 registered voters will cast ballots.
+1. **Fourteen percent**, or 56,672, of the county's 404,000 registered voters will cast ballots.

-2. The total number of "no" votes will be 29,694.
+2. The total number of "no" votes will be **30,033**.

-3. The total number of "yes" votes will be 26,866.
+3. The total number of "yes" votes will be **26,639**.

-4. The Committee for Research, Treatments and Cures will have spent almost $75 per vote.
+4. The Committee for Research, Treatments and Cures will have spent almost **$75 per vote**.